×

 LGBT family law is nuanced with complicated processes and contentious issues that require specialized knowledge around marriage and immigration, custody and adoption processes, fiancée or marriage-based visas, name changes, gender changes, prenups, and divorce specific to LGBT individuals.

-At Waple & Houk, we are all for standing for what you believe in.
+At Waple & Houk, PLLC, we are all for standing for what you believe in.
 We don’t take the responsibility of defending your rights and protecting your future lightly.
 So, to find out more about our LGBT services and why you can trust us to fight for you, give us a call today or use our online contact form.

 reviews